megroth2/2310-tips-and-tricks/README.md

 # 2310-tips-and-tricks
 Developed by the 2310 Cohort in January 2024 after completing Mod 2.
 Includes various tips and tricks relevant to ruby, rails, rspec, and vs code.
+This is a living shared document - have something to add or correct?
+Feel free to fork, clone, and push PRs up with your favorite tips, snippets, aliases, extensions, gems, cheatsheets, etc.!
+We'll review and maintain as we have time.

 ===========================================================================